rhysnewell/fast-nnt/README.md

 [![DOI](https://zenodo.org/badge/1037785550.svg)](https://doi.org/10.5281/zenodo.16907379)

 # fast-nnt
-fast-nnt (read Fast Ent) is a simple Rust implementation of the Neighbor Net algorithm
+fast-nnt (read Fast Ent) is a simple Rust implementation of the Neighbor Net algorithm with both R and Python bindings.

 ### Introduction

 Fast-NNT is a Rust implementation of the NeighborNet algorithm, designed for efficient phylogenetic analysis.
 It constructs split trees from distance matrices, providing a fast and reliable tool for researchers in evolutionary biology.
+R and Python bindings are provided so that users can easily integrate Fast-NNT into their existing workflows.

 **Why does this exist when SplitsTree is available?**